jonasbarth/snakevolution/README.md

 <img src="docs/search_space.svg"/>
 </figure>

+The evolutionary algorithm works as follows:

-First, a set of so called **candidate solutions** is randomly initialised.
+1. First, a set of so-called **candidate solutions** is randomly initialised.

-Thereafter, these solutions are assigned a fitness score depending on how well they solve the problem.
+1. Thereafter, these solutions are evaluated and assigned a **fitness score** depending on how well they solve the problem.
 Usually, there is a positive correlation between the fitness score and the performance of a solution, i.e. the higher the fitness score, the better the individual performed.

-A better performing individual has more desirable traits, so the next step is to select a subset of the population with desirable traits that we will recombine to create the next generation.
+1. A better performing individual has **more desirable** traits, so the next step is to **select** a subset of the population with desirable traits that we will **recombine** to create the next generation.
-To do this step, we make use of crossover operators which will combine the genes of two parents to create two offspring that inherit traits from both parents.
-Finally, the solutions are mutated, i.e. some genes are randomly changed, and we create a new generation of solutions with the recombined and mutated solutions.
+To create the next generation, we use **crossover operators** which will **combine the genes** of two parents to create two offspring that inherit traits from both parents.

+1. Finally, the solutions are **mutated**, i.e. some genes are **randomly changed**, and we create a new generation of solutions with the **recombined and mutated** solutions.

+1. Now repeat steps **1-3** until solutions have converged or the max number of iterations has been reached.

 <div align="center">
 <figure>